ChristiaanScheermeijer/configurator.js/README.md

 ## Usage

 There are two ways of creating a config tree.
-I differentiate them by calling them the `argument` or `method` way.
+I differentiate that by the `argument` or `method` way.
+Both methods will return the same result.

 ### Argument tree builder

-The argument tree builder uses `Node` instances.
-The first argument is the name of the property and the second is the children array.
+The argument tree builder uses `Node` instances for each property.
+The first argument of each `Node` is the name of the property and the second is the children array.
 Only `Array`, `Object` and `Mixed` nodes are allowed to have children.

 The assertions are exposed as methods for each `Node`.

+Start the configurator by calling the global `configurator` function and pass a array of children.

 ```js
 var config = configurator([